 If you’re not keen on climbing the 272 steps up to Temple cave and the Dark cave isn’t your thing, then you can instead visit Cave Villa.
 This one can be found at the foot of the limestone hill and has an entrance fee of RM15.

-Dress Code for visiting the Batu caves
+Dress code for visiting the Batu caves

 Since the Batu caves are a religious site, there is a dress code for visitors.
 It’s a little more strict for women than men.
 However, it’s not as strict as some other religious places that we’ve visited.
 I wore a long skirt and the one top that I have with sleeves.
 I took a shawl with because I thought that my top might still be too revealing.
 But there were plenty of girls wearing vests.

-Turns out your shoulders can be showing – just don’t wear anything too short and revealing.
+According to the Batu Caves dress code 2019 rules your shoulders can be showing – just don’t wear anything too short and revealing.
 Short pants, mini skirts, and short skirts are not allowed as per the rules.
 So it’s best to make sure that you are covered at least to below the knee.

 As for men, t-shirts and shorts are fine, but shorts need to be below the knee.
 Men also shouldn’t wear tank tops and flip flops.